 We offer financial flexibility with no deductible

 We offer the most flexible payout available, so that you’re in control of your monthly costs.
-When you sign up, you get to pick what we pay—anywhere from 50% to 100% of your veterinary invoice—in 1% increments.
+When you sign up, you get to pick what we pay.
 This means you have maximum control over your monthly costs by choosing a payout percentage that works for you.

 VPI/Nationwide has two deductible options available to you for their Whole Pet with Wellness product: $100 and $250.
 This makes it difficult to ensure that you can fit this particular coverage into your monthly budget.